gmcgoldr/algorand-tut/README.md

 A node sends a request for some state transition
 (a transaction),
 and the validators use the contract to validate the transition.

+Another way to think of smart signatures is to consider them as a template: they specify the state of transactions to approve (e.g. the sender, receiver, amount etc.).
+Those transactions which match the template are approved, while others are rejected.

 A contract can be used as a "contract account" or a "delegate signature".
 More: <https://developer.algorand.org/docs/features/asc1/stateless/modes/>